sarvechqadir/Self-harm-detection/README.md

 4. **Classification and Regression Heads**: On top of the concatenated representations, there are different "heads" for different tasks:

    - **Classification Head**: This part of the model takes the concatenated representation and outputs probabilities for different classes, such as "sentiment score" or "star rating".
 This is typically done using a softmax function that converts raw model outputs into probabilities.
-   - **Regression Head**: In addition to classification, the model can also do regression, predicting continuous values (like an overall "sentiment score").
-This is usually done with a simple linear layer with one output, which predicts the score directly without any activation function like softmax.

 Each head uses the same underlying BERT representations but is trained for different tasks.
 The presence of multiple heads indicates that the model is multi-tasking — it is trained to perform both classification (categorical outputs) and regression (continuous outputs) simultaneously.